umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ### Globalsetting SqlWriteLockTimeOut has been removed

-This setting has been superseeded by `DistributedLockingWriteLockDefaultTimeout`.
+This setting has been superseded by `DistributedLockingWriteLockDefaultTimeout`.

 </details>

-## Find you upgrade path
+## Find your upgrade path

 Are you looking to upgrade an Umbraco Cloud project from 9 to 10?
 Follow the guide made for [Upgrading your project from Umbraco 9 to 10](https://docs.umbraco.com/umbraco-cloud/product-upgrades/major-upgrades) instead, as it requires a few steps specific to Umbraco Cloud.